quissuiven/multiturn-financial-qa/README.md

       ```bash
       uv run main chat "Single_JKHY/2009/page_28.pdf-3"
       ```
-      - However, note that this defaults to using my fine-tuned model as specified in `src/config.py`, which can only be accessed using my OpenAI api key.
+      - The final argument (`"Single_JKHY/2009/page_28.pdf-3"`) is the `record_id` for a specific financial document in the dataset.
+You can find `record_id` examples in the `data/raw/convfinqa_dataset.json` file.

+      - **Note on Model Access:** The CLI defaults to using a specific fine-tuned model that is not public.
+To use your own model, you must update the `FINETUNED_MODEL_NAME` variable in `src/config.py` with your own model name from OpenAI.

 ### Interactive Demo (Streamlit App)